savi2w/chess-tcn/README.md

 # Chess TCN

-Encode and decode helpers for TCN alg from https://www.chess.com/
+Encode and decode helpers for TCN algo from https://www.chess.com/

 ## Installation